What Happens If You Don’t Do Tummy Time?

 Process of Doing the Tummy Time

-The perfect time for doing the tummy time is when the kid lay flat for a change in the diaper or when they wake up from a nap/sleep.
+The perfect time for doing the tummy time is when the kid laying flat for a diaper change or when they wake up from a nap/sleep.
 Clean and clear a small area on the floor or bed, place your little one flat on his/her tummy on a play mat or a clean towel.
 Surround the giggling baby with some of his/her favorite toys.
 Try keeping down the baby for at least 4 to 5 minutes two to three times a day.
 When your baby will start enjoying the tummy time, begin to keep them for a longer duration, thus shortening the sessions in the entire day.

 Never put the kiddo to sleep on their stomach.
 Sleeping in this position can significantly lead to SIDS or Sudden Infant Death Syndrome.
 You can keep changing the sleeping position of the baby by giving tummy time.
 Place the kid with their feet in one direction for one week and repeat the same process in the opposite direction for the next week.